 The Company's primary objective has been to bring one lead compound of the LB-100 series to clinical trial.
-In 2012, the Company completed the pre-clinical studies needed to prepare an IND application to the FDA to conduct a Phase I clinical trial of LB-100, and engaged the contract research organization ("CRO") responsible for the clinical development of the Company's lead compound, LB-100, to prepare an IND application for filing with the FDA.
-This task included preparing the detailed clinical protocol, the "Investigator's Brochure", a document containing a detailed summary of all that is known about LB-100, and development of the formal IND application for submission to the FDA.
+In 2012, the Company completed the pre-clinical studies needed to prepare an IND application to the FDA to conduct a Phase 1 clinical trial of LB-100, and engaged the CRO responsible for the clinical development of the Company's lead compound, LB-100, to prepare an IND application for filing with the FDA.
+This task included preparing the detailed clinical protocol known as the "Investigator's Brochure", a document containing a detailed summary of all that is known about LB-100, and development of the formal IND application for submission to the FDA.
 The CRO also established the procedures for assuring appropriate collection and reporting of data generated during the clinical trial of LB-100 to the FDA.

-The Company filed an IND application with the FDA on April 30, 2012, and on July 24, 2012, the FDA notified the Company that it would allow initiation of a Phase I clinical trial of LB-100.
+The Company filed an IND application with the FDA on April 30, 2012, and on July 24, 2012, the FDA notified the Company that it would allow initiation of a Phase 1 clinical trial of LB-100.
 The purpose of the clinical trial is to demonstrate that LB-100 can be administered safely to human beings at a dose and at a frequency that achieves the desired pharmacologic effect; in this case, inhibition of a specific enzyme, without being associated with toxicities considered unacceptable.
-The Phase I clinical trial of LB-100 is designed to determine the maximum tolerable dose of LB-100 given alone and then in combination with a standard widely use anti-cancer drug.
-As a prelude to determining the therapeutic effectiveness of LB-100 in a subsequent Phase II clinical trial of common cancers, a key goal of the initial portion of the Phase I clinical trial will be to demonstrate that the target enzyme of LB-100, protein phosphatase 2A (PP2A), can be inhibited in humans with readily tolerable toxicity.
+The Phase 1 clinical trial of LB-100 is designed to determine the maximum tolerable dose of LB-100 given alone and then in combination with a standard widely use anti-cancer drug.
+As a prelude to determining the therapeutic effectiveness of LB-100, protein phosphatase 2A (PP2A), can be inhibited in humans with readily tolerable toxicity.
 As an anti-cancer drug, LB-100 is likely to be used at maximum tolerable doses, but for the potential treatment of non-malignant diseases, such as acute vascular diseases and metabolic diseases, lower doses may achieve therapeutic benefit by inhibition of the target enzyme, PP2A, thus opening up the possibility of a host of therapeutic applications for LB-100 and related proprietary compounds.
-The Phase I clinical trial of LB-100 will be carried out by a nationally recognized comprehensive cancer center beginning during the first quarter of 2013.
-The study is estimated to take from 18 to 30 months and cost approximately \$2,000,000.
+The Company estimates that the Phase 1 clinical trial will be completed within the next 12 to 21 months (sometime between March and December 2015) and will cost a total of approximately \$2,000,000, which will be paid to or through Theradex, the CRO responsible for the clinical development of LB-100.
+As of December 31, 2013, the Company has incurred \$278,721 of these clinical trial costs, which have been included in research and development expenses in the statement of operations for the year ended December 31, 2013.

 As a compound moves through the FDA approval process, it becomes an increasingly valuable property, but at a cost of additional investment at each stage.
 The Company's approach has been to operate with a minimum of overhead, moving compounds forward as efficiently and inexpensively as possible, and to raise funds to support each of these stages as certain milestones are reached.
-The allowance of the IND application by the FDA to begin a Phase I clinical trial is a milestone in the Company's goal of developing a successful product platform.
+The commencement of a Phase 1 clinical trial is a milestone in the Company's goal of developing a successful product platform.